Thomas & Elizabeth Burgoyn

 - Date of Brass:

-Before the Black Death in the middle of the fourteenth-century, cross brasses were quite numerous.
+Before the Black Death of 1349 cross brasses were quite numerous.
 They were the successors and contemporaries of cross slabs.
-The latter dated back to the twelfth-century but kept going as a relatively low-cost option for covering graves up to the time of the Reformation and even beyond.
+The latter dated back to the twelfth century but continued as relatively low-cost grave covers up to the Reformation and even beyond.
 In contrast, the popularity of the cross brass fell away dramatically.
-Although there were London-made examples after the Black Death, most of the few early sixteenth-century examples were made in provincial workshops and very few approached the size of those of the early fourteenth century.
+Although there were London-made examples after the Black Death, most of the few early sixteenth-century examples were made in provincial workshops, and most were quite small.

-One exception is the cross brass commemorating Thomas Burgoyn and his wife Elizabeth in All Saints' church at Sutton in Bedfordshire.
-The cross stretches most of the length of the slab, its base, in the form of a calvary of three steps, contiguous with the top edge of the inscription plate, its head and arms of the form described as fleury.
-The Victoria County History raised the possibility that only the base was original.
-The inscription reads
+An exception is the cross brass commemorating Thomas Burgoyn and his wife Elizabeth in All Saints' church at Sutton in Bedfordshire.
+The cross stretches most of the length of the slab, its base, in the form of a calvary of three steps, contiguous with the top edge of the inscription plate, and its head and arms in the form described as fleury.
+The Victoria County History raised the possibility that only the base is original.
+The inscription reads, with contractions expanded:

-Of yor charite py for the soules of Thos Burgoyn
+Of your charyte pray for the sowles of Thomas Burgoyn

 and Elisabeth hys wyfe whiche Thomas decessyd ye

-ix day of August the yer of our lord A thowsand
+ix day of August the yere of our lord god A thowsand

 fyve hundreth and sexten on whose soules and all